ruxkor/redmine_arch_decisions/README.md

 to encourage explicit statements of assumptions and prioritizations, and to provide tracking after the decision has been made so that teams can have a collective memory as to how decisions were made in the past.

+Please check out the [github page](http://ruxkor.github.io/redmine_arch_decisions/) for a more thorough introduction.

 # CURRENT FEATURES

 * List Arch Decisions (currently only manually, via the /arch_decisions URL)